Blog post

 Just three months after rolling out Nutrient Workflow, ITS started receiving positive feedback.
 Academic departments adopted the application and users were happy with the interface and the streamlined process flows.

 Administrative departments found that Nutrient Workflow made it almost impossible for requests to fall through the cracks.
-Requests are submitted correctly, no steps are missed, so decisions that carry a budget impact are happening in a more timely fashion and with 100% visibility.
+Requests are submitted correctly, and no steps are missed, so decisions that carry a budget impact are happening in a more timely fashion and with 100 percent visibility.

 Seven years into its Nutrient Workflow implementation, Baylor has far from exhausted its opportunities with the system.
-There is talk of expanding missions workflow to include any international travel with which the university is involved as well as adding a process for HR to identify early on the tax and legal implications when it hires someone who does not live in Texas.
+There is talk of expanding the missions workflow to include any international travel with which the university is involved, as well as adding a process for HR to identify early on the tax and legal implications when it hires someone who doesn’t live in Texas.

 Author